cyberbotics/webots-doc/guide/using-numerical-optimization-methods.md

 writes the fitness result into another text file and then it calls the `wb_supervisor_simulation_quit()` function to terminate Webots.
-Then the control flow returns to the optimization program that can read the resulting fitness, associated it with the current genotype and proceed with the next genotype.
+Then the control flow returns to the optimization program that can read the resulting fitness, associate fitness with the current genotype and proceed with the next genotype.

 Here is a possible (pseudo-code) implementation for the robot evaluation
 controller: